pdykes/ao_sim/README.md

 Mvp4 Changes

+  - Key change, the rule_events database has been renamed to rule_event_transitions due to required wildcarding for event manager.
+If you use the config (config/default.config) should not be much of an issue.
   - olli_audio_agent added
     - Watson text to speach is now integrated
     - configugration in box, normal spot in mvp4/